Assessing The Damage From A Dog Or Animal Bite

 Dog bite attacks can cause lasting, even life-altering damage.
 You may have to worry about scarring, infections or even PTSD from a violent biting episode.
 If a child was bitten, they may need cosmetic surgery as they grow to completely repair the physical damage they suffered.

-At Aldridge Law Group, we can help you accurately and fully assess the damage you or a family member has suffered from a dog bite attack, and determine how to recover the funds you need to return to health.
+At Aldridge & Birdwhistell Law Firm, PSC, we can help you accurately and fully assess the damage you or a family member has suffered from a dog bite attack, and determine how to recover the funds you need to return to health.
 Our lead attorney, Jeremy S. Aldridge, has considerable experience litigating and negotiating personal injury claims.
 He will focus on employing strategies that will best protect your interests in the case.

 Kentucky Laws Related To Dog Bite Lawsuits